movinalot/dcloud-cisco-hyperflex-veeam-integration/README.md

-# PowerShell Scripts for dCloud Cisco® HyperFlex 4.0 with Veeam Integration v1 Lab
+# PowerShell Scripts for dCloud Cisco® HyperFlex 4.0 with Veeam Availability Suite Lab v1

 ## Cisco HyperFlex™
 Cisco HyperFlex™ is part of a complete data center strategy that uses hyperconvergence architecture models to solve basic business challenges of data optimization, operational efficiency, and adaptability.
 Because it is built on the Cisco UCS® platform, it allows unified network management using skillsets that are already present in the organization.
 It is scalable, adaptable, and completely hyperconverged – providing the three layers of Network, Compute & Storage intelligently integrated into a single solution for faster application deployment.